Travelling from Seattle to Shanghai: what you need to know

 Shanghai Pudong International Airport (PVG)

-You'll find PVG at No.300 Qihang Road.
+PVG is situated at No.300 Qihang Road.

 Shanghai Hongqiao International Airport (SHA)